tomas-fryza/avr-course/Labs/06-lcd/README.md

 }
 ```

 Extra.
-From the LCD position "c", display the running text, ie text that moves one character to the left every second.
+From the LCD position "c", displays running text, ie text that moves one character to the left every second.

 ## Lab assignment